Almost done! Please Select Your Region To Receive Customized Content

 I understand that finding a good trading representative that suits your needs can be hit or miss at times, but if you manage to do so, that’s great!
 I can’t mention the number of times my stockbroker has been there to help me settle any administrative issues or answer any queries I’ve had regarding my trades.
 On the other side of the coin, great service also means being a good client.
 So don’t pester your stockbroker incessantly and only approach them if you really need their assistance.

 Most importantly, you want a stockbroker that follows your investment objective.
 If he understands that you’re a medium/long-term investor, he shouldn’t be calling you to offer daily market commentary (unless you request it) or lure you into speculating on short-term trades.

 Even though a stockbroker relies on your trading commissions to earn his living, an honest one will not put his interests over his clients’.
 So make sure you find a stockbroker you can trust and who is candid with you at all times.

-Download and fill up the CDP application form, include your supporting documents, and mail it to:
+However, if you prefer the traditional offline route, you can download and fill up the CDP application form, include your supporting documents, and mail it to:

 The Central Depository (Pte) Limited

 The Metropolis Tower 2

 There are basically two ways to open a brokerage account:

 a) Open an account online